csce585-mlsystems/csce585-midi/README.md

   - seed_control.py         # seed control for reliability across experiments
   - seed_selection.py       # finds a seed from a dataset by looking for sequences matching criteria given by the user
   - midi_to_seed.py         # takes any midi file and turns into tokens from specified preprocessed data
 - .coverage                 # used for coverage in pytest
 - .coveragec                # same as above
 - .gitignore                # files to ignore from version control
 - .python-version           # specifies that this project uses python 3.11.10
 - evaluate.py               # evaluates a midi file by metrics like pitch range, polyphony, etc.
 - generate.py               # script for using a model to generate a MIDI file
 - pyproject.toml            # used for specifying dependencies for uv lock
 - uv.lock                   # used for installing dependencies
+- SetupNotebook.ipynb       # colab notebook that follows the steps listed in this README
 ```
 ---